kenhyj/Traceify/README.md

     - View map, locations, and infected numbers per location visited
     - Filter out by location or date
 *	What is some additional functionality you can add/remove based on time constraints?
-    - Symptom checker: Upon clicking radio buttons, the javascript or library package would calculate whether you would need to go to a clinic for check up or not.
+    - Symptom checker: Upon clicking radio buttons, the javascript or library package would calculate whether you would need to go to a clinic for check up or not.  we can decide next question according to user’s input instead of listing all possible symptoms.
+    Our first question can be ” are you experiencing severe breathing difficulties”, if the user answer yes, we should give suggestion about calling 811 or redirect to bc health website.
+    If not, we can continue questionnaires with other possible mild symptoms.
+And when they finish the checker process, we will give suggestion or redirect to certain page.

 ###	 Project task requirements:
 Project Requirements: